-Some people with severe heart failure may need bed rest.
+Some people with severe heart failure need periods of bed rest.
 To reduce congestion in the lungs, the patient's upper body should be elevated.
 For most patients, resting in an armchair is better than lying in bed.
-Relaxing and contracting leg muscles is important to prevent clots.
+Relaxing and contracting leg muscles are important to prevent clots.
 As the patient improves, a doctor will progressively recommend more activity.

 Stress reduction techniques, such as meditation and relaxation response methods, may have direct physical benefits.
 Anxiety can cause the heart to work harder and beat faster.

 The goal of palliative care is to help the patient with a serious illness feel better.
 It prevents or treats symptoms and side effects of disease and treatments.

 Palliative care can help treat symptoms such as pain, shortness of breath, trouble sleeping, and loss of appetite.
 Palliative care also treats emotional, social, practical, and spiritual problems that illness brings up.
 When the patient feels better in these areas, he or she has an improved quality of life.